marliebesouw/marliebesouw.github.io/about.md

 ### Purpose of the Project

-Project AIR (AI Reviewed) aims to simplify this selection process by providing a structured framework for evaluating different AI algorithms.
+Project AIR aims to simplify this selection process by providing a structured framework for evaluating different AI algorithms.
 By testing these algorithms across multiple centers using a diverse, multi-center dataset, Project AIR offers a standardized comparison that helps healthcare institutions make more informed decisions when choosing AI solutions.
 The goal is to streamline the adoption of AI in clinical practice by providing transparent, evidence-based evaluations.

 ### Framework